List of canceled Las Vegas casinos: Montreux

 Montreux would be a $2 billion resort with 2,750 rooms, based on the Swiss town of the same name.
 Phil Ruffin, owner of the New Frontier Hotel and Casino on the Las Vegas Strip, announced the Montreux in April 2006.
 It was to replace the Frontier, although Ruffin sold the resort in 2007.
 El Ad Properties purchased the Frontier and planned to build the Plaza on the property, but the project was later canceled.

 Moon Resort and Casino

 Proposed by Canadian developer Michael Henderson, this is a planned 10,000-room, 250 acre lunar-themed casino resort.
 Gaming experts doubt it will ever be built in Las Vegas, simply because the space planned for it is too large for the Las Vegas Strip.

 NevStar 2000

 Proposed by NevStar Gaming in 1998, the NevStar 2000 entertainment complex in North Las Vegas would have included a hotel and casino, but the project faced opposition from nearby residents who did not want a casino in the area.
 The project was cancelled when NevStar Gaming filed for bankruptcy in December 1999.

+New Horizon Hotel

+The New Horizon was planned in 1945 and was named the Nevada Desert Inn originally.
+The hotel was designed by Adrian J. Wilson and Thornton M. Abell, and in November 1945 a two-page feature on the project appeared in Architectural Forum.
+In April 1946, Frank Sinatra became an investor, and by this time Paul R. Williams was named as the architect.
+The hotel campus would have included a radio studio from which Sinatra would broadcast.
+Later, Bing Crosby became an investor.
+After three lawsuits between 1946 and 1949, the project was dropped.